DilipBsr/Redux/README.md

-#Redux and Redux Toolkit
+# Redux and Redux Toolkit

-###Basic Setup for State Management using Redux Toolkit:
+### Basic Setup for State Management using Redux Toolkit :
   store:-Where all State and reducer stored.
   Slice:-Features that reducer perform with an initial value and perform action. reducer:-contains all the action.

-##simple learnig redux that is working fine.
+## simple learnig redux that is working fine.